ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-7-3.md

-Chapter: Monitoring Progress and Adapting as Needed using Network Science and Complexity Theory
+Monitoring Progress and Adapting as Needed using Network Science and Complexity Theory
 ===============================================================================================

 In this chapter, we explore the critical step of monitoring progress and adapting decisions as needed when making complex decisions using network science and complexity theory.
 Traditional decision-making approaches often overlook the dynamic nature of complex systems, resulting in a lack of responsiveness to changing circumstances.
 By leveraging insights from network science and complexity theory, decision-makers can establish effective monitoring mechanisms and adapt their strategies in response to evolving system dynamics.
 This chapter delves into strategies and frameworks for monitoring progress and adapting decisions using network science and complexity theory.